Jquijioc/212Project1/README.md

 ### **Warning**

 User must fill any missing grades with a zero or else the program will not work.

-Example of a working data file:
+Example of a working data file below:

 ![datafile](https://github.com/Jquijioc/212Project1/blob/main/samplePics/ExampleData.jpg)

 Command line arguments

-Command Line arguments follow the form of:
+Command Line arguments follow the form of

 ```
-g++ main.cpp gradebook.cpp -o test && ./test
+g++ main.cpp gradebook.cpp -o test && ./test dataset
 ```
 where "dataset" is the name of the file with the user's data